sillyfrog/BGGManager/README.md

 I'm using the Docker Hub Postgres image, and have a basic setup.
 See the docs at https://hub.docker.com/_/postgres/ for how to do this.

-Once you have Postgres up and running, connect to the DB and run the SQL in `setup.sql`.
-This will create all of the required tables etc.
+Once you have Postgres up and running, connect to the DB and run the SQL in `setup.sql`, then run the `./upgradedb.py` script, or run the `./upgradedb.py` script with a valid config.json.
+This will create all of the required tables etc and update them for the current release.

 ## MQTT